ClintonCoder/ClintonCoder/README.md

 Link: [For more information on WebTools](https://github.com/ClintonCoder/WebTools)

-### Team Project 2: CodeConnect
+### A Team Project 2: CodeConnect

-Description: Having Built on WebTools, CodeConnect is a..

-Tech Stack: React Native, Firebase, Firestore
+Description: Built on the foundations of WebTools, CodeConnect is a web development platform that facilitates collaboration and sharing of projects.
+It offers a range of features such as clustering, monetisation, and analytics to help developers connect, collaborate, and create projects efficiently.
+The platform provides different access levels and customisation options, making it suitable for developers of all levels.
+With its core values of teamwork, creativity, and community, CodeConnect is the perfect platform for developers looking to share and collaborate on web development projects.
+Due to funding, the domain is a work in progress.

 Link: [For more information on CodeConnect](https://github.com/ClintonCoder/CodeConnect)